Healthdirect Free Australian health advice you can count on.

 What is a defibrillator?

-A defibrillator is a device that uses electricity to re-start the heart or shock it back into its correct rhythm.
+A defibrillator is a device that uses electricity to re-start your heart.
+The electricity can shock your heart back into its normal heartbeat pattern.
+They are sometimes called a 'defib'.

-The defibrillator analyses the heart rhythm and decides whether an electric shock is needed.
+The defibrillator checks your heartbeat pattern to decide whether an electric shock is needed.

-There are several different types of defibrillator, and they work in different ways.
+There are different types of defibrillators that work in different ways.

-Automated external defibrillators (AEDs): These are found in public places and can be used by anybody in an emergency.
+Automated external defibrillators (AEDs) are found in public places.
+They can be used by anybody in an emergency.
 They guide you through each step of the process.
-They won’t give the person an electric shock unless it’s necessary, so you can’t harm someone by using an AED.
-Some models ask you to press a button to deliver the shock, and other models deliver the shock automatically.

-Wearable cardioverter defibrillators (WCDs): These rest on the body.
-They are usually used by people who are recovering from a heart attack or who are waiting for a heart transplant.
+Wearable cardioverter defibrillators (WCDs) rest on your body.
+They are usually used by people who are:

 Where can I find the nearest defibrillator?